kcough/data-studio-projects/docs/about.md

 ---

-I like boats, bikes, data and chickpeas and saying the word "chickpea" in French.
+I like boats, bikes, data, chickpeas and saying the word "chickpea" in French.